-Measure Voting Results Standing Committee Rationale 0291 Emergency Evidence The Standing Committee did not recommend Transfer M-2; L-5; I-10 the measure for continued endorsement Communication because the measure did not pass reliability- Measure Insufficient Evidence with a must-pass criterion.
-This measure was (University of Exception discussed during the February 26 post- Minnesota Rural Health Yes-13; No-4 measure evaluation meeting, which did not Research Center) - achieve quorum.
-Therefore, voting was Gap completed asynchronously after the call.
-H-0; M-15; L-2; I-0 Measure 0291 is a maintenance measure assessing the percentage of all patients Reliability transferred from an emergency department H-0; M-4; L-13; I-0 (ED) to another healthcare facility whose medical record documentation indicated that Validity all required information be sent to the The Standing Committee did receiving facility within 60 minutes of the not vote on this criterion transfer.
-The Committee noted that this since the measure did not maintenance measure was granted an pass Scientific Acceptability exception to evidence on the previous review.
-The Committed observed that this is because Feasibility the evidence to support the connection The Standing Committee did between positive patient outcomes and the not vote on this criterion transfer of information with the patient within since the measure did not 60 minutes from the emergency room has not pass Scientific Acceptability been well-studied and that it is difficult to design a study that makes a clear, empirical Usability and Use connection between this process and Use desirable outcomes.
-Nonetheless, the The Standing Committee did Committee noted that there is strong expert not vote on this criterion opinion that suggests that this is an industry since the measure did not best practice for better coordination of care. pass Scientific Acceptability Committee members also expressed that measure 0291 is a particularly important Usability process 0291 is a particularly important The Standing Committee did process measure for care coordination not vote on this criterion between small rural or critical access facilities since the measure did not and larger tertiary or quaternary centers, and pass Scientific Acceptability that it would be very difficult to assess causation of an important outcome such as mortality and morbidity as evidence of the need for this type of measure.
-The Committee noted that it is also uncertain if public reporting and payment could be conducted
+The Standing Committee did not recommend the measure for continued endorsement because the measure did not pass reliability-a must-pass criterion.
+This measure was discussed during the February 26, 2020 post-comment call, which did not achieve quorum.
+Therefore, voting was completed asynchronously after the call.
+NQF #0291 is a maintenance measure assessing the percentage of all patients transferred from an ED to another healthcare facility whose medical record documentation indicated that all required information be sent to the receiving facility within 60 minutes of the transfer.
+The Committee noted that this maintenance measure was granted an exception to evidence on the previous review.
+The Committed observed this considering that the evidence to support the connection between positive patient outcomes and the transfer of information with the patient within 60 minutes from the emergency room has not been well studied and that it is difficult to design a study that makes a clear and empirical connection between this process and desirable outcomes.
+Nonetheless, the Committee noted that there is strong expert opinion that suggests this is an industry best practice for better coordination of care.
+Committee members also expressed that NQF #0291 is a particularly important process measure for care coordination between small rural or critical access facilities and larger tertiary or quaternary centers, further expressing that it would be very difficult to assess causation of an important outcome, such as mortality and morbidity, as evidence of the need for this type of measure.
+The Committee noted it is also uncertain if public reporting and payment could be conducted fairly without substantial bias and lack of adjustment for between-facility variation around technology.
+As it relates to performance gap, the Committee initially expressed concern that the data and presented analyses originated from the revised measure, but they were otherwise comfortable with the measure gap once the developer clarified that the testing was done according to the new specifications.